things-to-do

 Selwo Marina

-It's smaller and more manageable than the large aquariums you'll find in other cities, which makes it perfect for younger kids who tend to tire quickly.
-Tickets cost around €25 for adults and €19 for kids, and little ones under 3 get in free, which keeps it fairly budget-friendly compared to larger theme parks.
+It's smaller and more manageable than the large aquariums you'll find in other cities, which makes it well-suited for younger kids who tire quickly.
+Tickets cost around €25.90 for adults and €19.90 for children, and little ones under 3 get in free.

 La Malagueta Beach